Labor Day! Labor Day!

 The modern Labor Day tradition developed in Canada in 1872, when parades were held in support of a nine-hour workday/forty-five hour work week and a strike by the printers' union.
 Originally, Labour Day (the Canadian spelling) did not have a set date — the 1872 parades were held in April, for example.
 In 1882, the Canadian tradition was imported to America by labor leader Peter J. McGuire, who started the tradition of holding it at the start of September.
 In 1894, both the US and Canada passed legislation making Labor Day a national holiday, held on the first Monday of September.
 In the US, the day was chosen at least in part due to fear that honoring the labor movement on May 1 (as the rest of the world do to commemorate the 1886 Haymarket riot) would embolden radical communist and anarchist groups.

 Today, Labor Day is considered the symbolic end of summer.
 It used to be the last day before the kids have to go back to school, but most districts nowadays have long since moved the first day of school to a week or more before Labor Day.
 In much of the country, this is when outdoor municipal pools close for the season and certain businesses end extended "summer hours".
-It is also, for whatever reason, culturally considered by some to be the end of when it is acceptable to wear white shoes (or white things in general — this may have its roots in the end of August signaling a return to fall, and an end of the lighter summer wardrobe.
+It is also, for whatever reason, culturally considered by some to be the end of when it is acceptable to wear white shoes, or white things in general — this may have its roots in the end of August signaling a return to fall, and an end of the lighter summer wardrobe.
 Almost everybody gets off from work on this day (unless you work in retail, restaurant, or healthcare industries, ironic).
 The National Football League plays its first game of the season on the Thursday following Labor Day, and the first college football games are played the week before.
 In Canada, the Canadian Football League has a special weekend of traditional rivalry gamesWinnipeg at Saskatchewannote , Hamilton at Torontonote , Edmonton at Calgarynote , and Ottawa at Montrealnote .